-This innovative workshop is for artists working at the emerging, intermediate and senior levels; diverse First Nations & cultural communities; and artistic companies & organizations – all with a desire to connect in new ways to their authentic historic bodies as a powerful source for artistic expression, personal & community empowerment.
+This innovative workshop is for artists working at the emerging, intermediate and senior levels; diverse First Nations and cultural communities; and artistic companies and organizations – all with a desire to connect in new ways to their authentic historic bodies as powerful sources for artistic expression, personal & community empowerment.

-The individual and group experience of the APL workshop breaks down barriers of artistic, cultural & generational understanding.
-We gather diverse ethnicity, lifestyles & artistic practices and engage in a guided, physical process of exploring & exchanging the experiences, values, and traditions of each person’s chosen ancestor.
+The individual and group experience of the APL workshop breaks down artistic, cultural, and generational barriers.
+We gather diverse ethnicities, lifestyles and artistic practices and engage in a guided, physical process of exploring and exchanging the experiences, values, and traditions of each person’s chosen ancestor.

 With a common language and process with which to explore and exchange emerging stories, artists and community members are inspired to preserve and disseminate them through traditional cultural expression and modern-day artistic practices.